septimomend/Sunny-Piscator/README.md

 # Sunny-Piscator
-This program is a game where player is trying to catch stars.
+This program is the game where player is trying to catch stars.

 License
 ---